x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/matching-methods-and-techniques-for-rule-packages-exchange-2013-help.md

 ## Defining keyword-based matches

 A common Rule requirement is to match based on well-known keyword string expressions.
 This is accomplished by using the `Keyword` element.
-The Keyword element has an "id" attribute that is used as a reference in the corresponding Entity or Affinity rules.
+The Keyword element has an `id` attribute that is used as a reference in the corresponding Entity or Affinity rules.
 A single Keyword element can be referenced in multiple Entity and Affinity rules.

 The matching can be performed using either an exact match or word match based algorithms.
 Exact match uses a case-sensitive algorithm that searches for the text in the specified language.
 Word match applies a matching algorithm based on word boundaries.
 The terms to be matched can be included inline in the Keyword definition by using the Term sub-element.